Joseph Ansah

 At the international level, Ansah was a key member of the Ghana national under-17 football team from 1995 to 1997, featuring in two world cups in 1995 and 1997, in the process winning in 1995 and placing 4th in the 1997 edition.

 Club career

 Hearts of Oak

 Ansah started his career with Afienya United where he played there for two seasons from 1994 to 1996.
-He joined Accra Hearts of Oak in 1996–97 season winning the Ghana Premier League in his debut season.
+He joined Accra Hearts of Oak in the 1996–97 season, winning the Ghana Premier League in his debut season.
 He went on to play for the club for 8 seasons from 1996 to 2005.
 He was the deputy captain and member of squad that won the CAF Champions League and Super Cup in 2000.
 He rose to become the deputy captain and captain of the side.
 He won the Ghana Premier League seven times, the Ghanaian FA Cup twice, and the Ghana Super Cup twice.